f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

    .. warning:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

-10. Using Postman, use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
+10. Using Postman, use the **BIG-IQ AS3 Declaration** call and replace the method and URL with ``POST https://10.1.1.4/mgmt/shared/declarative-onboarding``.
     Copy/Paste the DO declaration from the validator to the body in Postman.
-    Replace the method and URL with ``POST https://10.1.1.4/mgmt/shared/declarative-onboarding``.

 11. You can use GET to the URI ``https://10.1.1.4/mgmt/shared/declarative-onboarding/task/e1f88fa7-47c9-4860-95f9-132ca6dbaa28`` to track whether a declaration is successful or get information on why it failed.
 Note the ``id`` will be return when doing the initial POST during previous step.